-Goa, one of the few destinations in India that is as popular with the local tourists as it is with those visiting the country.
+Goa is one of the few destinations in India that is as popular with local tourists as it is with those visiting the country.

-Most hotels have multiple restaurants and usually one focuses on local cuisine or if you are unsure, ask the Concierge at the resort you are staying for a nearby local foodie hot-spot.
+Most hotels have multiple restaurants, with one or more focusing on the local cuisine.
+If unsure, ask the concierge at the resort you are staying for a nearby local foodie hot-spot.

 And then there is the locally produced cashew or toddy-palm liquor, Feni, which is trademark Goa and demands at least a taste when there.